 Tips for visiting: Ely’s is open everyday but the times for individual trucks vary.
 I’ve been there as late as 10pm and they were still serving.

-Five Great Pubs in Shoreditch
+Six Great Pubs in Shoreditch

 The beer culture in Shoreditch was created in the 1790’s when the local workers were encouraged to “stay healthy” by drinking alcohol.
 Of course, the neighborhood was an open sewer slum so clean drinking water was unheard of.
 The process of brewing and the resulting alcohol was sufficient to kill off the bacteria from the bad water so the workers were encouraged to drink four beers a day.
 While today’s London does have potable water coming from the tap, there’s nothing to prevent you from immersing yourself in East End history with a pub crawl.